ankerapp/anker-app/README.md

 ### The JSON File <a name="json-file"></a>
 The JSON file is very straight forward. `name` is your name you want to show.
-`links` are thr links that are listed on your bio and `socials` are obviously your social links object.
+`links` are the links that are listed on your bio and `socials` are obviously your social links object.

 ```json